 Tropical Mango Pineapple Smoothie Recipe

-This mango pineapple smoothie is made with fresh fruit and tastes like a sunny summer day – creamy, tropical, and sweet.
+This tropical mango pineapple smoothie is made with fresh fruit and tastes like a sunny summer day – creamy, tropical, and sweet.
 With three simple ingredients only, let me take you on a tropical vacation.

 two bottle of mango smoothie